Adopt a Cocker Spaniel

 We certainly put in our 10,000 steps (and more) each day!

-5. Unconditional Love
+5. Unconditional Love - Both Ways!

-We all know that our dogs offer us unconditional love (okay, they may demand the occasional biscuit or two) but generally don't expect anything in return.
+We all know that our dogs offer us unconditional love (okay, they may demand the occasional biscuit or two), but generally don't expect anything in return.

 Our pets can help keep us de-stressed and calm; it's well-documented that stroking an animal can help lower blood pressure and relieve stress.

-However, I believe that a rescue dog's love is threefold.
+However, a rescue dog's love is threefold.

 I'm sure they will also be relieved to leave behind a noisy, unfamiliar rescue centre (no matter how kind the staff have been).